 You can install Tenable Security Center configured to work with a PostgreSQL instance managed by you.
-PostgreSQL is required for certain features introduced in Tenable Security Center 6.5.0.
+PostgreSQL is required for certain features.
 For more information about connecting a PostgreSQL database, see Connect an External PostgreSQL Server.

 This is a required configuration if you have more than 100K hosts.
-Tenable Security Center requires PostgreSQL version 16 or later.
-It is also recommended that wal\segment\size is set to be at least 64MB.
+Tenable Security Center requires PostgreSQL version 13 or later.
+It is also recommended that wal_segment_size is set to be at least 64MB.